aws-samples/amazon-personalize-data-conversion-pipeline/README.md

 1. Better handling of additional columns.
 2. Annotations in Glue job to better explain each step.
-3. Generate an example Avro schema for each output data set based on columns.
-4. Better handling of column exclusions (currently adds empty data to output .CSV)
+3. Better handling of column exclusions (currently adds empty data to output .CSV)

 ## Deployment